taylorlee/misc/gol.md

     return grid;
 }
 ```
-From there is was relatively straightforward to write functions to print the grid and apply the cellular automata logic to compute the next generation. (grid_print and cell_lives ommitted for brevity)
+From there is was relatively straightforward to write functions to print the grid and apply the cellular automata logic to compute the next generation. (grid_print and cell_lives omitted for brevity)

 ```rust
 fn main() {